How to integrate the Next Identity Hosted Journeys profile workflow

 Change Password | Allows the customer to change their password. |

-Two-Step Verification | Allows the customer to enable or disable (if allowed) two-step verification for logins. |
+Security | Allows the customer to enable or disable the following:

 Sign Out | Allows the customer to end the session on their active device. |

-Sign Out of All Devices | Allows the customer to end the sessions across all devices with active sessions.\ |
+Sign Out of All Devices | Allows the customer to end the sessions across all devices with active sessions. |

 Integration